andrewcooke/pytyp/pytyp.rst

-The inability to register common collection types because they are mutable (and so cannot be hashed) makes inefficient structural verification of types necessary.  **An efficient, simple way to either "freeze" collections or have temporary hashes would be very useful** [#]_.
+The inability to register common collection types because they are mutable (and so cannot be hashed) makes inefficient structural verification of types necessary.
+An efficient, simple way to either "freeze" collections or have temporary hashes would be very useful [#]_.

-.. [#] These might function in a similar way to weak references, expiring when contents — or content types — change.
+.. [#] But, I suspect, impossible to implement efficiently.

 More generally, functional programming suggests that accurately tracking mutability is important, but the runtime information for mutable types in